WilliamJGrace/todoapp-MERN/README.md

 ## Oh wow, another to do app!
 Just what the world needs...

-A Basic Todo CRUD App using MongoDB, Express, React and Node.js
+A Basic Todo CRUD Web Application using MongoDB, Express, React and Node.js

 ## Functionality to add